 Sleep is fundamental to healthy living.
 It goes far beyond just resting your body and brain.
-In fact, when you sleep, the body repairs itself as far as possible, as compared to any other time of the day.
+When you sleep, the body repairs itself as far as possible, as compared to any other time of the day.

 Rebuilding and repairing work

-While catching on the average hours of sleep for our well being, our body gets down to execute all repair work like the rebuilding of worn-out muscles, removing waste and harmful plaques produced in the brain during the course of the day.
+While catching on the average hours of sleep for our well-being, our body gets down to execute all repair work like the rebuilding of worn-out muscles, removing waste and harmful plaques produced in the brain during the day.

 Processing and responding to memory mode

 Sleeping at night tends to put on the memory mode to process, respond and transfer all emotions and experiences which took place during the day.

 Sleep plays a pivotal part in refurbishing and regulating your internal clock, known as the circadian rhythm which runs on a 24-hour schedule and regulates your time for getting up, going to bed and even performing other activities during the day.

 Sets the right rhythm for a healthy living